tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 averaging out to the current brightness level.
 This provides for very fine tuned brightness control (255 levels) while maintaining excellent color balance.

-Alternatively you can encode brightness data directly into the PWM data, however this yields very poor results for low brightness levels even when using 64 bits of pwm data. this is controlled via the scene_info->jitter_brightness boolean.
+Alternatively, you can encode brightness data directly into the PWM data, however, this yields very poor results for low brightness levels even when using 64 bits of pwm data. this is controlled via the scene_info->jitter_brightness boolean.

 The mapping from 24bpp (or 32bpp) RGB data to pwm data is very optimized.
-It uses 128bit SIMD vectors for the innermost loop.
+It uses 128-bit SIMD vectors for the innermost loop.
 I have attempted to remove the (!!( operator to no avail.
-If you can improve the bit operations in this loop, this is 90% of program time. mask_lookup is 1ULL << j. pwm_signal[offset] is the current pixel start of the pwm bit plane. pwm_clear_mask is an inverse bit mask for the RGB pins of the current port. port[0] - port[6] are the rgb pins 1-6. r1_pwm is the linear 8bit rgb value to 64 bit pwm dat a lookup table for red, green, blue. etc.
+If you can improve the bit operations in this loop, this is 90% of the program time. mask_lookup is 1ULL << j. pwm_signal[offset] is the current pixel start of the pwm bit plane. pwm_clear_mask is an inverse bit mask for the RGB pins of the current port. port[0] - port[6] are the rgb pins 1-6. r1_pwm is the linear 8-bit rgb value to 64-bit pwm dat a lookup table for red, green, blue. etc.

 ```c